Jump to the Recipe

 In this simple recipe, the protein-rich superfood quinoa is paired with lemon chicken and vegetables to give you a healthy and nutritious meal.

 This will keep you full for longer and give you plenty of energy to last through the longer, warmer days of the spring and summer!
+You’ll also really like our black bean mango quinoa bowls or chili lime chicken with black beans and rice for another fun summer recipe.

 How do you usually eat your quinoa?
 Share your recipe ideas in the comments below.